tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : After calling the ReadCell method, the data in the cell will be stored as text in `cellData`.

 {:id="GoogleSheets.GotColData"} GotColData(*colDataList*{:.list})
-: After calling the ReadCol method, the data in the column will be stored as a list of text values in `colDataList`.
+: The callback event for the [`ReadCol`](#GoogleSheets.ReadCol) block.
+The `colDataList` is a list of text cell-values in order of increasing row number.

 {:id="GoogleSheets.GotQueryResult"} GotQueryResult(*response*{:.list})
 : The callbeck event for the [`ReadWithQuery`](#GoogleSheets.ReadWithQuery) block.
 The `response`